JohnReppy/compiling-pattern-guards/src/README.md

 * classic-bt -- The *Classic* Backtracking algorithm from

+* optimized-bt -- The *Optimized* Backtracking algorithm from *Optimizing Pattern Matching* by Fabrice Le Fessant and Luc Maranget (ICFP 2001).

 * pettersson-dt -- The Compilation to DFA algorithm from Pettersson's Ph.D. dissertation.